-Fig. 1.7: View of the segmented left ventricle
+Fig. 2.8: Apex point position in the left ventricle

 Middle Mouse Button

 The middle mouse button can be used to pan the scene.
 Panning the scene results in a translation from the current viewpoint.
 By default there are no modified buttons used in this mode.